brianchiem/cs35l-group26/README.md

 # cs35l-group26

-### Built with the MERN stack, MongoDB Express.js React Node.js
+### Built with the MERN stack: MongoDB, Express.js, React, Node.js

 ## How to run the App